h-griffin/dnd-notes/_posts/chapter-02/index.md

 title: "Find Baston Grimm"
 chapter_num: chapter-02
 description: |-
-  move into new teleporting base at Eton/Indigo's Prime Manor.
+  move into new teleporting base at Eton/Indigo's Prime Manor before moving to the city of Hamarat, Taloa where empire of dawn spies follow while searching for aetheric shards.
-  <br> explore the city of Hamarat in search of Ambrosius Casino and aetheric shards before burning down the casino.
+  <br>socialize in the VIP room before robbing the vault and burning down Ambrosious Casino.
 ---

 ## table of contents